UND hockey rewind: Miami coach Chris Bergeron impressed with Fighting Hawks defensemen

 Herald stories to read

-Photo gallery: North Dakota vs. Miami Wednesday, Dec.
+Photo gallery: Photos: North Dakota vs. Miami Wednesday, Dec.
 2, at NCHC Pod

 The Athletic Ottawa: Sens prospects take center stage as UND opens season